pvgomes/datajet-client/README.md

 $client = \Dafiti\Datajet\Client::create($config);
 ```
-All returned data is a \stdClass object.
+All returned data is an array.

 #### Import products
 ```php